Sherwood Sandstone Group

 The Sherwood Sandstone Group is a Triassic lithostratigraphic group (a sequence of rock strata) which is widespread in Britain, especially in the English Midlands.
 The name is derived from Sherwood Forest in Nottinghamshire which is underlain by rocks of this age.
-It has economic importance as the reservoir of the Morecambe Bay gas field, the second largest gas field in the UK.
+It has economic importance as the reservoir of the Morecambe Bay gas field, the second largest gas field in the UK, and the Wytch Farm oil field in Dorset, the largest onshore oilfield in Western Europe.